-The financial statements demonstrate SPT's sound stewardship of the public funds it controls and manages.
-The financial statements are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom which is based upon International Financial Reporting Standards (IFRS).
+The annual accounts demonstrate SCTS's sound stewardship of the public funds it controls and manages.
+The annual accounts are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom which is based upon International Financial Reporting Standards (IFRS).
 Therefore the Code, which remains the authoritative accounting standard for local authorities (and related bodies) across the UK, is based upon internationally common accounting practices.